 Our email to the Minister of FLNRO

-On the 9th of August this year we sent an email to Honourable Katrine Coroy, Minister of Forests, Lands and Natural Resource Operations, with our second request (our first was in June 2020) to designate Mount Gardner for non-motorized use, and stating:
+On the August 9th, 2021 we sent an email to Honourable Katrine Coroy, Minister of Forests, Lands and Natural Resource Operations, with our second request (our first was in June 2020) to designate Mount Gardner for non-motorized use, and stating:

 “This email represents our second request to the Ministry, and our first direct appeal to you, to designate Mount Gardner, located on Bowen Island, for non-motorized use.